Mottokrosh/should-i-use-react/README.md

-# should-i-use-react
+# Should I Use React For That?

- Evaluates whether you should use React for a given project
+ Scientifically evaluates whether or not you should use React for a given project.